1. Lose Weight

 2. Exercise More

-As with weight loss, exercise is one of the best natural ways to reduce blood pressure without the side effects of medication.
+As with weight loss, in order to have a healthy body, you need exercise.
+Exercise is one of the best natural ways to reduce blood pressure without the side effects of medication.
 Exercising makes arteries more elastic and better able to dilate, which directly influences blood pressure.
 The American Heart Association recommends at least 2.5 hours of moderately intense exercise per week.
 After 10 weeks of moderate exercise performed 3 hours every week, sedentary adults can expect a 5 point drop in blood pressure.

 One drink equals 12 ounces of beer, 5 ounces of wine, and 1.5 ounces of spirits.
 Studies show that drinking (two drinks daily for men and one drink daily for women) can protect heart health.
 The key is moderation.
 Binge drinking (30 to 60 drinks per week) can significantly raise blood pressure.
 Reducing alcohol consumption to the recommended daily dose can lower systolic blood pressure by about 4 points.